awsdocs/aws-cdk-guide/doc_source/home.md

 These tools can work with the AWS CDK to simplify serverless application development and deployment\.
 + [AWS Serverless Application Model](http://aws.amazon.com/serverless/sam/)
 + [AWS Chalice](https://github.com/aws/chalice), a Python serverless microframework

+## Contributing to the AWS CDK<a name="contributing"></a>

+Because the AWS CDK is open source, the team encourages you to contribute to make it an even better tool\.
+For details, see [Contributing](https://github.com/awslabs/aws-cdk/blob/master/CONTRIBUTING.md)\.

 ## About Amazon Web Services<a name="about_aws"></a>